C3: COSMIC Capstone Challenge

 Track 2 Challenge: Lunar Operations (C3-Lunar)

-Design a payload, to be delivered by the Griffin lunar lander, that can create infrastructure for a permanent lunar outpost.
+Design a payload, to be delivered by the Griffin lander, that can prepare the lunar surface for a Fission Surface Power reactor, that has humans residing within 1km.
+Prototype required.

 Track 3 Challenge: Orbital Servicing (C3-Servicing)